 After various financial upheavals and several changes of ownership, including a recent 15 years in American hands, the Norton Brand is now owned by British businessman, Stuart Garner and the company is based at Donington Park Grand Prix Circuit in Derbyshire.

 They currently build three variants of the Norton Commando 961 MK2 and also the new Dominator, and are still heavily involved in motorcycle racing.
+The latest range now comprises several new models including the Atlas and Superlight series.

 Based in Taunton, Somerset, this now family run company evolved from roots embedded in the car restoration world.
 The company was originally formed in 1998 by Chris Boyer, Simon Davis and Malcolm Rolfe, at the time having shared over 80 years of experience in all aspects of the Motor Industry.
 Chris and Simon had previously concentrated on high quality coachwork, winning a number of concourse awards, including the coveted title of Best Mini in the World at the Mini 40 celebrations.
 Malcolm had spent many years working for Rolls-Royce and was commended whilst within that company.
 Nostalgia currently offers three replica models in the company line-up: the Le Mans winning C-Type and the classic Jaguar XK in both 120 and 140 formats.
 A leading motoring correspondent recently proclaimed the Nostalgia Cars XK140 replica as the 'Rolls Royce' of specialist car production.